Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Guard Breaker**
-    | Your weapon attack rolls against the most recent enemy(s) you have successfully damaged with the same weapon gain +1 :term:`favor`.
+    | Your weapon attack rolls against the most recent enemy(s) you have successfully damaged with the same weapon gain +1 non-stacking :term:`favor`.

   .. tab-item:: Rank 2